jfioasd/Flip/README.md

 You can also `b` to do an IP-relative jump (`IP += stack.pop()`)

 ## Data structures
-Flip has 2 stacks, but it also has an accumulator.
+Flip has 2 stacks, but it also has 2 accumulators.
 The relevant operations are listed below:

 * `L`: Exchange this stack with the other stack.
 * `a`: Push the accumulator to the stack (initially `16`)
 * `A`: Pop TOS to the accumulator
+* `h`: Push other accumulator to stack (initially `-1`)
+* `H`: Pop TOs to other accumulator

 ## Instruction reference
 ### Constants